eway-crm/acf-options-for-polylang/README.md

 You are using Advanced Custom Fields for creating option pages and you have Polylang installed for awsome multilingual site ?

 Sadly, Polylang is not handling ACF's Option Pages.
-Which means values will be the same for all languages you have set :(
+Which means values will be the same for all languages you have set.

 We are here to save your life !
 Once this plugin is activated, you will be able to set a different value for each language, and if none is set, the "All languages" value will be used as default one.